Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 Of course, the same procedure can be applied to other types of perturbations.
-In~\citet{pmlr-gilmer2019adversarial}, the authors argue and provide evidence that susceptibility to adversarial examples and perturbations -- at least for image data -- are actually two symptoms of the same underlying problem, and thus, optimizing for robustness against adversarial attacks and more general corruption through perturbations should go hand-in-hand.
-In general, perturbations and adversarial examples are closely related, and -- as seen above -- substantial research in the computer vision community focuses on adversarial perturbations~\citep{akhtar2018adversarial,buzhinsky2020metrics, pmlr-gilmer2019adversarial}.~\citet{niu2020evaluating} give a comprehensive overview on perturbations to data in machine translation (mainly synthetic misspellings and letter case changing) and define a variety of suitable measures for model robustness in the context of those perturbations.
+In~\citet{pmlr-gilmer2019adversarial}, the authors argue and provide evidence that susceptibility to adversarial examples and perturbations -- at least for image data -- are actually two symptoms of the same underlying problem, and thus, optimizing for robustness against adversarial attacks and more general corruption through perturbations should go hand-in-hand. \citet{niu2020evaluating} give a comprehensive overview on perturbations to data in machine translation (mainly synthetic misspellings and letter case changing) and define a variety of suitable measures for model robustness in the context of those perturbations.